gabholli/dictionary-site/README.md

 Additionally, I used an uncontrolled form input for simplicity's sake for the search form.

-# Project Title
-English Dictionary Site

-## Description
-A straightforward dictionary site created using React drawing from an API.
+This site was created using React.js.

 ## Getting Started